bohruz/CppND-Route-Planning-Project/README.md

 <img src="map.png" width="600" height="450" />

+In this project I developed a route plannig using modern C++ that plots a path between two points on a map using real map data from the OpenStreeMap project with the A* search algorithm.

 ## Cloning

 When cloning this project, be sure to use the `--recurse-submodules` flag.
 Using HTTPS: